Rocco B. Commisso: New York Cosmos

-ACF Fiorentina
+Fiorentina

-On June 6, 2019, the purchase of ACF Fiorentina by Commisso was formalized giving him recognition for field development.
+On June 6, 2019, the purchase of Fiorentina by Commisso was formalized giving him recognition for field development.
 The purchase was finalized on June 24, 2019.
 It is believed that Commisso bought Fiorentina for somewhere between $150–200 million.

 Commisso is planning to grow Fiorentina's brand in the US market.
 The club's first venture will see it play in the preseason tournament, the International Champions Cup 2019.

 In the spring of 2020, Commisso led a GoFundMe campaign, Forza e Cuore, to raise over $1 million (€872,000) for hospitals in Florence during the Coronavirus pandemic.

+In Fall of 2023, Rocco B. Commisso Viola Park, a state-of-the-art sports training center hosting the Fiorentina men's, women's, youth teams, opened in Bagno a Ripoli in the outskirts of Florence.
+This new facility was designed by architect Marco Casamonti, and spans over 31 hectares.

 Recognition

 In 2004, on the 250th anniversary of Columbia's founding, the school's newspaper, the Columbia Spectator, listed Commisso among Columbia's 250 greatest undergraduate alumni of all time.
 The school of business also recognized him as a Select Distinguished Alumni.
 Commisso is the recipient of the Ernst & Young Entrepreneur of the Year Award for the Southwest Connecticut/New York Hudson Valley region, the Innovator Award for Business Strategy from Cablevision magazine, and the National Italian American Foundation Lifetime Achievement Award.
 In 2007, he was inducted into the Broadcasting & Cable Hall of Fame.
-In 2008, he served as Co-Chair of the Cable Show staged in New Orleans.
-In 2009, Commisso was presented with the Vanguard Award for Distinguished Leadership, the cable industry’s highest honor.
+In 2008, he served as co-chair of the Cable Show staged in New Orleans.
+In 2009, Commisso was presented with the Vanguard Award for Distinguished Leadership, the cable industry's highest honor.
 In 2010, he was welcomed into the SUNY New Paltz School of Business Hall of Fame and named Business Person of the Year.
 In June 2011, Commisso was inducted into the Cable Center Hall of Fame.
 In 2015, he was awarded the Ellis Island Medal of Honour.
 In 2018, Commisso was inducted into the National Italian American Sports Hall of Fame.